 This means that you can add multiple conditions, and define their relationships, then once the conditions are met, they influence the outcome of the rule.
 The triggers are set in the source field, while the result is specified in the target field.
 The Source field refers to the trigger of a specific change you want to occur, and Target is where you would like to apply that change.

-A simple example of using Task rules would be changing the priority of selected Tasks if the Tasks have specific skills associated with them and belong to a specific team.
+A simple example of using Task rules would be changing the priority of selected Tasks if the Tasks have specific skills associated with them and belong to a particular team.

 The AND defines the relationship of the conditions, meaning that the Task needs to have both of these specific triggers for the rule to apply.
 This means that only Tasks with skills Junior and German, that are assigned to Team 1 are the ones the rules apply to.
 In case there's a Task that has Junior and German as associated skills, but belongs to no team, or belongs to Team 2, the rule would not be applied to it.